Bharat-Pi/MicroPython/README.md

 ![Screenshot (10)](https://github.com/SnehaChandrashekhar/MicroPython-Projects/assets/159817964/cd60b2e8-01bb-46eb-8979-9fe93b627dea)

-# if you are not able to download the PyCraft IDE(it will not support for some windows) we have alternative for that i.e Thonny IDE
+## NOTE:if you are not able to download the PyCraft IDE(it will not support for some windows) we have alternative for that i.e Thonny IDE

 # THONNY IDE
 # Downloading & Installing the Thonny IDE – for Windows PC Instructions